Skip navigation

 What can you do via online and telephone banking?

-All UK banks allow you to set up telephone and online banking which will allow you to check your balance, print off bank statements, transfer money, set-up direct debits and standing, report you card lost or stolen and get your questions answered.
+All UK banks allow you to set up telephone and online banking which will allow you to check your balance, print off bank statements, transfer money, set-up direct debits and standing orders, report your card lost or stolen, and get your questions answered.

 Read about UK banking jargon